jundis/CWSlack-SlashCommands/README.md

 For unsupported non-MySQL installation instructions, please see README_NoMySQL.md

+You can reach me on the r/msp Discord, LabTechGeek Slack, or via reddit at /u/jundis if you need basic support.

+You can also reach me at joey(at)und.is should you need more intense support, custom modifications, or want your install done by me.

 ####Update Instructions

 Use the scripts found in the updates folder to upgrade from an older version to current.
 This will automatically update the config.php file with necessary values and create any new MySQL tables as well.
 You can also manually update by comparing the config file from this repository to your active one.